Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 Algerians work remotely in take different roles.
 Some participants work remotely on freelancer gigs, others work full-time or part-time for foreign companies.

 These opportunities are found online or through connections.
-However, finding such opportunities is getting harder and more competitive, therefor some Algerians offer prices below average on platforms like Upwork and PeoplePerHour.
+However, finding such opportunities is getting harder and more competitive, therefore some Algerians offer prices below average on platforms like Upwork and PeoplePerHour.

 :::tip